Stifanox/PSync/README.md

 ## Main functionality
 The functionality that is the core of the application is synchronized clock across all team members.
 To check the functionality it is advised to open two browsers and logged in to different accounts.
-After that join the same team and check how clock behaves
+After that join the same team and check how the clock behaves

 ## Troubleshooting
 **php artisan key:generate throws file_get_contents(/var/www/.env): Failed to open stream: No such file or directory**